AA Member transport survey results

-AA conducts regular surveys with large groups of our 1.2 million Members to gather their views on transport.
+The AA conducts regular surveys with large groups of our 1.1 million Personal Members to gather their views on transport.
 Sharing real experiences and opinions from across New Zealand plays a vital role in shaping traffic policy.

 Latest survey results

-The government is reviewing fines and penalties for unsafe driving.
-Many fines remain the same as they were in 1999, raising questions about how effective they may be now.
+The Government is reviewing fines and penalties for unsafe driving.
+Many fines are currenlty the same as they were in 1999, raising questions about how effective they may be now.

-In early 2025, we surveyed over 2000 Members via our A Member Voices Panel to understand their views on whether they think current fines and penalties are working to prevent unsafe driving.
-We also asked Members' view on how the system could be improved.
+In early 2025, we surveyed over 2000 AA Members via our AA Member Voices Panel to understand their views on whether they think current fines and penalties are working to prevent unsafe driving.
+We also asked Members for their views on how the system could be improved.

 Topics included: